 Calamos Hedged Equity Fund is not a “set-it-and-forget-it” strategy.
 We believe we best serve clients by being responsive to changing market opportunities and risk.
 That can’t be achieved by setting a hedge and checking back in a month or even a quarter later.
 In this Fund, we continuously search for a hedge that gives us as much risk mitigation as possible and maximizes our participation in a market rally.
 For example, our baseline “north star” hedge that Jason mentioned earlier is something that we will adjust, depending on the market environment.

-Morningstar Overall RatingTM Among 114 Options-based funds.
-The Fund's load-waived Class I Shares had 5 stars for 3 years and 5 stars for 5 years out of 114 and 68 Options-based Funds, respectively, for the period ended 2/29/2020.
+Morningstar Overall RatingTM Among 104 Options Trading funds.
+The Fund's risk-adjusted returns based on load-waived Class I Shares had 4 stars for 3 years and 4 stars for 5 years out of 104 and 69 Options Trading Funds, respectively, for the period ended 4/30/2022.

 Eli Pars: We’re always preparing for a variety of outcomes, including the ones that investors are betting against.
 While we can’t predict the outcomes of market events—like the impact of the upcoming U.S. elections—we do know there will be an event that could produce any number of market dislocations.